Northern Athabasca Basin

 ~8 km south of Uranium City · 643 ha · 3 SMDI occurrences

 The Lorado property encompasses the historical Lorado Uranium Mine, active from 1953 to 1960.
 Uranium mineralization is structurally controlled, associated with graphite and pyrite within highly altered and metamorphosed argillites.
-A compelling gravity low target with strong VTEM correlation has never been drilled — no drilling has been conducted on the property since 1988.
+No drilling has been conducted on the property since 1988.

 Property Highlights